 2020 and beyond – all leases

-From those dates, leases will automatically become unlawful if the properties do not meet MEES.
+From these dates, leases will automatically become unlawful if the properties do not meet MEES.

 It is therefore important for all customers to start assessing how the regulations will impact on them, and begin planning how they will need to respond.

-Virtually all properties built, sold or leased since 2008 require an EPC and will be affected by the upcoming MEES.
+Virtually all properties built, sold or leased since 2008 require an EPC and will be affected by MEES.
 However, certain exemptions do exist for buildings that are, for example:

 - Listed or officially protected, and energy efficiency improvements would unacceptably alter them

 - An industrial site, workshop or non-residential agricultural building that uses little energy